 Moving a site is fairly straight forward with 301 redirects to map all of the original site’s URLs to the new site.
 Then, it’s a waiting game to see how Google crawls your URLs.

-Check Both Domains for Penalties
+Check Both Domains for Penalties Before Merging Websites

 Before moving domains, check both sites for algorithm or manual penalties that may be passed from one domain to another through the 301 redirects.
 For example, if you’re moving Site A to Site B, but Site A has penalties for unnatural links, Site B may end up undervalued.
-All penalties must be removed before merging the sites.
+All penalties must be removed before consolidating the sites.

 Take NutsOnline.com as an example, which moved to Nuts.com for rebranding purposes.
 Prior to the move, they took they right steps and had 98 percent of their current pages indexed.
 Within 2 weeks of the initial move, nearly all of the impressions and queries for NutsOnline.com had vanished, while those for Nuts.com increased.